Corowa Battery

 The Corowa Battery is a proposed Battery Energy Storage System (BESS) project in NSW, which will be built, owned and operated by Flow Power.

-Once operational, it will support the integration of existing renewable energy generation into the NSW grid, reducing demand strain during peak times and placing downward pressure on wholesale electricity prices.
+Once operational, it will support the integration of existing renewable energy generation into the NSW grid, placing downward pressure on wholesale electricity prices and easing pressure on the grid during periods of peak demand.

 Key features of the Corowa Battery